asunxx/rpi-sense-hat-clock/README.md

 prior to the white position's minute value.

 The red hours digits may overlap and block parts of the minute ring.
-However, the clock will shift digit placement to avoid blocking the ring's head.
+As a result, the clock will shift digit placement to avoid blocking the ring's head.

 #### Seconds Display - Walking Dot Mode